Jonqora/VibeCheckMyProf/README.md

     * Instructions on how to set up and host the frontend web files.

-After successfully following the set-up steps outlined, you will have a fully-functional copy of the application.
+After successfully following the set-up steps outlined, you will have a fully-functioning copy of the application.
 We encourage you to explore VibeCheckMyProf, understand its features, and utilize its insights to enhance your own academic experience.